U.S. flag

 Leger et al [2008] reported on the development of 33 males with DCX-related lissencephaly:

-• At a median age of 7.5 years (range 1.5-37 years) almost half were reported to walk independently, the remaining individuals showed moderate to severe motor impairment.
+• At a median age of 7.5 years (range: 1.5-37 years) almost half were reported to walk independently; the remaining individuals showed moderate-to-severe motor impairment.

 • Almost half of the individuals in the study did not develop any speech.

-Other findings
+Other manifestations

 • More severe clinical manifestations may also affect feeding and swallowing, thus resulting in insufficient nutrition or aspiration.